Sustainability

 ESR 141.
 Introduction to Individual Sustainability.
 4 Credits.

 Introduces theory, principles and practices of sustainability and their applications at the individual scale.
-Addresses a wide range of topics at the individual level including the built world, water, and energy; transportation options; wise purchasing; sustainable agriculture and food choices; recycling and waste reduction; recreation and its effects on the environment; restoring natural environments and connections between health and the environment.
+Explores a wide range of topics at the individual level including the built world, water, energy, transportation, wise purchasing, sustainable agriculture and food choices.
+Covers recycling and waste reduction, recreation and its effects on the environment, restoring natural environments and connections between health and the environment.
 May include off-site field trips, physical activity, and hands-on learning opportunities.
-Prerequisite: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 ESR 171.
 Environmental Science: Biological Perspectives.
 4 Credits.